We know most owners don’t do their financial accounting. So, what type of monitoring do you do, and how frequently do

-Every business needs two kinds of monitoring – performance and financial.
+Every business needs two kinds of monitoring – operational and financial.
 The frequency of this reporting is dependent on the type and size of your business.
 Our recommendation is at a minimum performance reporting weekly, and financial reporting at least monthly.

 How to streamline monitoring business performance

 To monitor performance of anything, you must first set an expected level of effort.
 You notice I said EFFORT, however your financial reports don’t show level of effort.
 Which is precisely why most small businesses fall short with their performance.

 We push Tuning Your Revenue Engine (TYRE) for the exact reason.
 You use TYRE to help you determine your level of effort for every aspect of your business, so you can set expectations.
 Now it’s easy to hold short, meaningful, and structured meetings that take little time at all.

 By structuring and focusing your meetings, you can spend less time in meetings and more time working on growing your business.
 Most regular meetings go too long because they’re used to discuss and fix specific problems.
 You should schedule specific meetings to discuss problems.
 Keep performance meetings focused on a specified agenda of monitoring business performance and don’t deviate.
 This keeps these meeting short and highly productive.